Rich Niemann

-Richard W. Niemann (born July 2, 1946) is a former American basketball player who played at center in the National Basketball Association and American Basketball Association.
+Richard W. Niemann (born July 2, 1946) is an American former basketball player who played at center in the National Basketball Association (NBA) and American Basketball Association (ABA).
 Niemann was originally drafted in the fourth round of the 1968 NBA draft by the Detroit Pistons.
 That season, he was traded from the Pistons to the Milwaukee Bucks along with cash for Dave Gambee.
 Later that year, he was claimed by the Boston Celtics after he was waived by the Bucks.
 After his time with the Celtics, he played the rest of his career in the American Basketball Association playing for the Carolina Cougars, the Miami Floridians, and the Dallas Chaparrals.
 Afterwards he taught chemistry and physics and coached baseball and basketball at several St. Louis area high schools for over 30 years.